crhall-writing/crhall-writing.github.io/_poems/matches.md

 ---
 they both sat and stared
 in silence with wide eyes
-an there sat the pair
+and there sat the pair
-and guessed the other's mind
+guessing the other's mind

 inside, "what to do for him?"
 "what can she do for me?"